industrial-edge/machine-insight/docs/Installation.md

 ### Configuration

-Within Machine Insight you are able to configure a **status mapping** for the machine state, which is later used to visualize the status in a Gantt chart:
+Within Machine Insight you are able to configure a **status mapping** for the machine state, which is later necessary to visualize the status in a Gantt chart:

 - switch to tab 'Configuration' within the left-side menu
 - click 'Go to Status mappings' and create a new mapping